Pakistan Islamists protest as Christian woman freed in blasphemy case

 The party also called for the ouster of the government of new Prime Minister Imran Khan.

 The TLP was founded out of a movement supporting a bodyguard who assassinated Lahore provincial governor Salman Taseer for advocating for Bibi in 2011.
-Federal minister for religion Shahbaz Bhatti was also killed after calling for her release.
+Federal minister for minorities Shahbaz Bhatti was also killed after calling for her release.

 Bibi’s lawyer on Wednesday called the court ruling “great news” for Pakistan.